The Fastest Way to Build Credit

 Become an Authorized User

-Being an authorized user means you can use another person's credit card, but not the responsibility of making payments.
-Once you're an authorized user, the entire account history is added to your credit report and factored into your credit score.
+Being an authorized user means you can use another person's credit card, but don't have the responsibility of making payments.
+Once you're an authorized user, the entire account history may be added to your credit report and factored into your credit score.

 Get a Secured Credit Card

 Pay on Time

 Once you have accounts of your own, paying on time is the best thing you can do to build a good credit score.
 Payment history is the biggest factor influencing your credit score.
 The more on-time payments you have, the better.

 Keep Your Credit Card Balances Low

-Your right to an accurate credit report allows you to dispute errors with the credit bureaus.
-If you spot errors, you can write to the credit bureaus asking them to remove inaccurate items from your credit report.
-If you have proof of the error, send a copy to help support your claim.
-(Keep the original for your records).
+You have the right to an accurate credit report, and this right allows you to dispute errors with the credit bureaus.
+If you spot errors, write to the credit bureaus asking them to remove the inaccurate items from your credit report.
+If you have proof of the error, send a copy to help support your claim (but keep the original for your records).

-Keep in mind, building your credit involves you demonstrating that you can handle credit responsibly.
+Building your credit involves you demonstrating that you can handle credit responsibly.
 Having open, active accounts that you're paying on time is the fastest way to build your credit.